gautham-hub001/GlaceTech-training/Readme.md

 logging.level.org.springframework.cache=INFO

 For whatever class you want to write the logs, you declare the logger in that class only and use it.
 Or you can use lombok - @Slf4j.
-Note: sensitive information (PII information - personal identifier information) should not be logged like userdetails object.
+Note: sensitive information (PII information - personal identifier information) should not be logged (like userdetails object).

 ex.
 try{